TomatenKuchenDEV/docs/docs/games.md

 Displays a grid of letters in which words are hidden.
 The words can be distributed vertically, horizontally and diagonally in all directions.

 `game wordsearch`

-### Anagram

-Outputs a long word from which shorter words must be formed.

-`game anagram`